Joseph W. Miller, 1915-2007

 Later in the year, at evening work parties we would revisit these wonderful trips, viewing Joe’s movies.
 These were during gatherings of North Cascade Conservation Council members at my house in North Seattle, where printed pages of The Wild Cascades were assembled, bound, and addressed for mailing. the pages were in successive piles on collapsible tables, which volunteers rounded, assembling the pages that were given to Joe who used a huge hand-operated stapler to bind them as he brought the journal together.

-Joe fought endlessly [writing as the “Kaopectate Kid” in The Wild Cascades and in biological surveys written with Margaret] to bring together all of the reasons why Seattle City light should not raise Ross dam on the Skagit river and flood the Big Beaver Valley of the new North Cascades National Park.
+Joe fought endlessly to bring together all of the reasons why Seattle City light should not raise Ross dam on the Skagit river and flood the Big Beaver Valley of the new North Cascades National Park [writing as the “Kaopectate Kid” in The Wild Cascades and in a biological survey of the valley written with Margaret].
 He was justly critical of Washington State Governor Dixie Lee Ray for advocating the potential High Ross dam.

 Joe and Margaret Miller devoted untold energy and time to bringing back the vegetative health of damaged alpine regions of the North Cascades.
-Their eventual successful revegetation of Cascade Pass was a biological milestone that has served to promote the program throughout damaged regions of the national parks and national forests of the Cascades. -Patrick Goldsworthy
+Their successful revegetation of Cascade Pass was a biological milestone that has served to promote the [Park Service’s horticultural] program throughout damaged regions of the national parks and national forests of the Cascades. -Patrick Goldsworthy

 Joe’s modest manner tended to hide his many and varied talents, his uncommon courage and the strength of his determination.
 He was a man not easily deterred by obstacles from doing what he set out to do.
 Like the flowers and meadows he so loved, he could push his way quietly through concrete.
 With Margaret, Joe shared a deep sense of love for nature — for wildflowers, meadows, trees, birds, streams and mountains — and a deep commitment to preserving it.
 It is sometimes said of World War II vets that they “saved the world”.
 For Joe Miller, saving the world was a life-long pursuit. -Charles Ehlert